-Your pet’s oral health is vital for their overall health.
+Your pet’s oral health is vital for their overall wellbeing.
 While they many not feel connected, dental problems can lead to other health issues in your pet and vice versa.
-Staying on top of your pet’s teeth and gums, as well as taking them for a dental check-up and cleaning at least once a year will keep them healthy and ensure you detect any potential health problems early on.
-If you’ve got a Dachshund, Yorkie, Bulldog, or really any small breed, you may even want to schedule an oral examination every six months, as they’re more prone to oral health problems.
+Staying on top of your pet’s teeth and gums, as well as taking them for a dental check-up and cleaning at least once a year, will keep them healthy and ensure you detect any potential health problems early on.
+If you’ve got a dachshund, yorkie, bulldog, or really any small breed, you may even want to schedule an oral examination every six months, as they’re more prone to oral health problems.

 Despite its importance, dental health remains overlooked.
-In fact, according to the American Veterinary Medical Association (AVMA), 80% of dogs and 70% of cats have some form of periodontal (gum) disease by the age of 3 and that’s simply due to poor flossing and brushing habits.
-Dr. Jamie Richardson of Small Door Veterinary Clinic in New York City warns that periodontal disease is irreversible, which makes it all the more dangerous.
+In fact, according to the American Veterinary Medical Association (AVMA), 80% of dogs and 70% of cats have some form of periodontal (gum) disease by the age of 3, and that’s simply due to poor flossing and brushing habits.
+Periodontal disease is irreversible, which makes it all the more dangerous.

 You know when something, metaphorically, leaves a bad taste in your mouth?
 Well, that's literally a sign that something could be wrong with your pet's dental health.
 “Doggy breath” is a myth.
-One of the tell-tale signs of periodontal disease is halitosis, or bad breath,” says Dr. Richardson.
+One of the tell-tale signs of periodontal disease is halitosis, or bad breath.
 But it doesn’t stop there.
 Other common signs to watch out for that aren’t so obvious include:

 There are also chews and treats made especially to help pet's with dental health problems.
 The very act of chewing can help cats and dogs reduce tartar by up to 70%.
 These chews and treats are often coated with polyphosphate, which helps further reduce tartar.
 Many of these dental products are uniquely shaped to get into hard-to-reach areas.
 You can check out a vet-approved list here.

 These chews and treats should be used in conjunction with daily brushing, if possible.
 But, as you may know, pets are not always happy to sit still while someone pokes around their mouth.
 So you can try every few days if that’s all they’ll allow.
 Unfortunately, brushing their teeth isn’t as straightforward as brushing your own.
-Here are a few tips and tricks to effectively get your pet into a regular oral care routine.
+Check out our guide on how to brush your pet's teeth for some helpful tips.